Elections in the Republic of Ireland: Referendums

 There have been 38 referendums for amendments to the Constitution of Ireland.
 There have been no ordinary referendums.
-From 1998 to 2019, a Referendum Commission was established for each referendum to provide neutral information.
-From 2023, this function is carried out by the Electoral Commission.
+Since 2023, the Electoral Commission provides neutral information to the public on each amendment.
 An organisation can register with the commission as an "approved body" in order to campaign publicly for or against the proposal, and to have monitors in polling stations and counting agents at count centres.

-The Constitution of Ireland was approved by plebiscite on 1 July 1937.
+From 1998 to 2019, this function was carried out by a Referendum Commission established for each referendum.

 For a proposal to change the name of a place, a plebiscite is required.
-The current 1956 regulations on conducting such plebiscites relate to a postal vote of ratepayers; in 2019 the relevant electorate was changed from ratepayers to local electors, but as of 16 January 2020 the regulations have not been updated accordingly.
+The current 1956 Regulations on conducting such plebiscites relate to a postal vote of ratepayers; in 2019 the relevant electorate was changed from ratepayers to local electors, but as of 16 January 2020 the regulations have not been updated accordingly.
 In a County Cork town, Charleville was chosen in a 1989 four-option plebiscite ahead of Ráth Luirc, An Rath, and Rathgoggan.
-The Official Languages Act 2003 prevented the plebiscite provision applying to places in the Gaeltacht, and so a 2005 plebiscite to change the name of Dingle, County Kerry was ruled invalid; in 2011 the 2003 act was amended to remove the restriction.
+The Official Languages Act 2003 prevented the plebiscite provision applying to places in the Gaeltacht, and so a 2005 plebiscite to change the name of Dingle, County Kerry was ruled invalid; in 2011, the 2003 Act was amended to remove the restriction.

+Other local plebiscites include three in 2019 on whether to establish directly-elected mayors for Cork City Council, Limerick City and County Council and Waterford City and County Council, of which only that for Limerick was passed.